 Sources: :"Occupational Outlook Handbook 2010-2011," U.S. Bureau of Labor Statistics and Chicago Tribune

 Real World Preparation

-A well-ordered society depends on a fair criminal justice system that both defends its citizens and protects their rights.
+A socially-just society depends on a fair criminal justice system that both defends its citizens and protects their rights.
 Criminal justice studies cover traditional aspects such as law enforcement, courts and the judiciary, corrections and juvenile justice.
 It also recognizes the interdependence of social traditions, values and legal structures that necessarily impact policy questions in a democratic society.
 Internships and a senior seminar put you in the field and sharpen the communications skills you need for a career in criminal justice.

 Real World Challenges